Washington has 1,371 trained officials ready to begin contact tracing on the coronavirus, Inslee says

 “Case and contact investigation is truly the heart of public health,” said Tristen Lamb, administrator of Kittitas County Public Health.
 “It’s learning how the disease got here and where it’s going to go.”

-Inslee urged people to isolate at the first signs of symptoms and promised that for people who do test positive, someone will check in on them each day of their quarantine, either by phone or by text.
+Inslee urged people to isolate at the first signs of symptoms and said people who do test positive should isolate for 14 days, as should their families, because the virus has been so quick to spread within households.
+He said that someone will check in daily on people who have tested positive and are quarantining, either by phone or by text.

+“We have to depend upon the sense of commitment and compassion that Washingtonians have to make this work,” Inslee said.

+Conspiracy theories, related to contact tracing, have abounded.
+One video circulating online features Inslee speaking over ominous music as terms like “forced isolation,” “government isolation facilities” and “National Guard” flash on the screen.
+It’s garnered more than 265,000 views on YouTube in less than three days.

+“The information collected is only used by public health,” Inslee said.
+“It will not be shared.”

 He said contact tracers have been carefully screened and have signed confidentiality agreements.
 They will never ask about immigration status, social security numbers or marital status.
-When tracers call people who have been in contact with someone who tested positive, they will not say who tested positive.
+When contacts are reached by tracers, they will not be told who may have exposed them to the virus or who tested positive.

+“An individual can end the phone call at any time,” said Lt.
+Col. Steve Hobbs, of the Washington Army National Guard.
+Hobbs, who is also a Democratic state senator, said people they’ve already contacted have had an “overwhelming response, positive response.”

 On Monday, Inslee’s office issued new guidance for restaurants, once they’re allowed to reopen for in-person dining, a process currently beginning in eight counties.
 That guidance included requiring restaurants to keep a log of daily customers, and their contact information, to make it easier for contact tracers, in the event of a new infection.